Milanhj/microbiome-stats/README.md

 var_col

--   the column of the result variable to be represented (e.g. column with `padj`, etc)
+-   The column of the result variable to be represented (e.g. column with `padj`, etc)

 var_name

--   name of the variable in var_col
+-   Name of the variable in var_col

 bind

--   if no key variable for joining exists, use bind = TRUE to bind columns instead of joining
+-   If no key variable for joining exists, use bind = TRUE to bind columns instead of joining

 <br>